tensorlayer/TensorLayer/docs/user/tutorial.rst

 from Shakespeare to modern English.
 With CNN, we can also translate a video into a sentence, i.e. video captioning.

-If you just want to use Seq2seq, the only think you need to consider is the data format including how to split the words, how to tokenize the words etc.
+If you just want to use Seq2seq but not going to design a new algorithm, the only think you need to consider is the data format including how to split the words, how to tokenize the words etc.
 In this tutorial, we described a lot about data formating.